Photo credit: TransLink

 - Throughout the airport, facilities include fully-accessible restrooms, phone booths and TTY phones, plain language signage, low-mounted flight information monitors, visual paging monitors and public address systems, check-in counters adapted for wheelchairs, and contrasting, textured flooring to guide visually impaired travellers.

 Individual airlines have trained staff who can assist in escorting passengers through security checkpoints and to the gates.
-It is recommended that disabled travellers state their particular needs when booking, and again at the ticket counter.
+It is recommended that travellers with disabilities state their particular needs when booking, and again at the ticket counter.
 Additionally, YVR Airport Customer Care personnel can be reached at 604.207.7077.

 The Canada Line of the SkyTrain connects YVR to Richmond and downtown Vancouver quickly and easily.
 The line is fully accessible by elevator from both the Arrivals and Departures level.